Types of Child Custody

 divorce, it is critical that a parent understands the different types of custody

 that can be decided upon.
-A Riverside divorce attorney can help you reach
+A Riverside child custody attorney can help

 There are four main types of custody that may be granted:

 Each is unique in its terms and responsibilities.

 Emergency custody orders are also available in certain circumstances.
 If you are facing

 a child custody matter and would like to learn more about your options,

 get in touch with a

 Especially in a circumstance where two estranged parents live within reasonable

 proximity to one another, a court may assign physical custody.
 In this